A "Tail" of Two Scanners

 The Scanza is small, a bit larger than a large coffee mug, and easy to use.
 That's about all I can say in favor of it.
 There are few adjustments you can make (and I wanted to adjust brightness).
-It can only be pwered by a USB cord, but doesn't need a compter and came with a janky power adapter.
+It can only be powered by a USB cord, but doesn't need a computer and came with a janky power adapter.
 You must provide an SD card to scan to.
-It doesn't come with even a tiny capacity one (and microSD cards are where it's at these days).
+It doesn't come with even a tiny capacity one (not to mention microSD cards are where it's at these days).

 But the biggest sin is the crappy quality of the scan.
 I expect a "resolution 7200" scan size to give me output that has pretty good fine detail.
 That's about 280 dots per milimeter, so 8mm x 11mm Minox negatives should be around 2264 x 3113, 7 megapixels.